 I think I can honestly say I can put my entire love affair with geekery down to that moment, just in the same way a stroll down the Kings Road at the age of 11 made me fall in love with creative design.
 Those moments are visceral, they go deep down and they stay with you.

-A whole plethora of stories of Steve’s insight, vision, daring, focus and social impact have been unbundled as he steps down as CEO, and the reputation of the man, how it’s translated into serious dollars and cents in a way that has briefly made Apple this week the world’s largest company, is worth thinking about.
-Because Apple, despite everything about it that has been about product design, has also been about the quality of its people.
+And as a whole plethora of great stories of Steve’s insight, vision, daring, focus and social impact are unbundled as he steps down as CEO, the reputation of the man and how it’s translated into serious dollars and cents in a way that has briefly made Apple this week the world’s largest company is worth thinking about.
+Because Apple, despite everything that has been about product design, has also been about the quality of its people.

 What Robert Scoble’s said about what was special about Steve Jobs was this: Steve’s the ‘only one guy in the industry [that] has ever told me to look at the back of a product to understand its beauty’.

 It’s worth considering that back in the day when Apple was spawned, user-friendly was a term that didn’t exist before then.
 Quite simply, no-one had ever thought of things that way.

 Now, user-friendliness has become a holistic user experience.
 As organisations and all their touchpoints become more social, we can all learn a great deal from that little piece of Steve’s wisdom.

 The look and feel of a product, the way Apple approached it, was ground breaking, it still is.
 Product focus is remains important, but needs service and making meaning attached to matter.

 Today, the ‘back of the product’ is its people.